krystollia/sgdnlu/official/nlp/albert/README.md

-# BERT (Bidirectional Encoder Representations from Transformers)
+# ALBERT (ALBERT: A Lite BERT for Self-supervised Learning of Language Representations)

-The academic paper which describes BERT in detail and provides full results on a number of tasks can be found here: https://arxiv.org/abs/1810.04805.
+The academic paper which describes ALBERT in detail and provides full results on a number of tasks can be found here: https://arxiv.org/abs/1909.11942.

-This repository contains TensorFlow 2.x implementation for BERT.
+This repository contains TensorFlow 2.x implementation for ALBERT.

 ## Contents
   * [Contents](#contents)